marianafpereira/DevOps-23-24-JPE-1231845/CA4/Part1/README.md

 # Copy the current directory contents (on your host machine) into the /app directory in the Docker image.
 COPY . /app

-# Update the package list in the Docker image.
-This is necessary to install new packages onto the image.
-RUN apt-get update

-# Install the Java Runtime Environment (JRE) version 17.
-The JRE allows us to run our Java application.
-RUN apt-get install -y openjdk-17-jre-headless

 # Make the gradlew script executable.
 This script is used to start our Java application.
 RUN chmod +x gradlew